Narcissism is characterised by self-focus, lack of awareness for others, hypersensitivity, and an inability to see other perspectives

 He is now on a cocktail of drugs as no therapy or counselling has had any effect.
 Partly as he simply cannot see the role that he is playing in his life.
 It is everyone else who is at fault.
 He cannot see anyone else’s point of view.
 If it is not his script, it simply does not exist.
 He will not (or cannot) hear anything that is not his view on the world.
 He has walked away from so many therapists as they have said something that he does not like.

-Having a narcissistic parent
+Having a narcissistic father

-Being the son of a narcissistic father has been tricky.
+Being the child of a narcissistic father has been tricky.
 I have watched him slowly destroy his relationship with his family.
 Our mother eventually could not take living with him anymore and has not seen him now for almost three years (and this is after 50 years of marriage).
 She lived in constant fear of his next episode.
 He was emotionally abusive.
 His team of doctors, therapists and psychiatrists asked her on many occasions how she had lasted so long with him.
 And finally, she cracked.
 She realised that she was at serious risk of descending into the depths of mental illness herself.

 I fully understood my mother’s perspective and I did whatever I could to support her.
 The therapist in me tried over and over to get my dad to understand what she had been living with.
 He simply could not see it.
 When I mentioned events in the past where his behaviour had led to immense stress in her life, he had no recollection of them at all.
 He became emotionally abusive towards me as I was facilitating him no longer living with his wife.